-In the last 2 months I have saved configuration details in multiple ways and this post is a reflection of those methods and what I default to now - I have seen the light.
+In the last 2 months I have stored configuration details in multiple ways and this post is a reflection of those methods and what I default to now - I have seen the light.

 As a developer trying to improve and follow well known best practices.
 The 12 factor app is usually where you would want to go to when looking for best practices as per production systems, chapter III speaks specifically on configuration management and the advice there is straight forward : Use environment variables.